Behaviour Code

 Why we have a behaviour code

-This code of behaviour is there to make sure everyone who takes part in Summer Kids Club activities knows what is expected of them and feels safe, respected and valued.
-Summer Kids Club leaders must make sure that everyone taking part in our activities has seen, understood and agreed to follow the code of behaviour, and that they understand what will happen if there is inappropriate behaviour.
-We expect people who take part in Summer Kids Club to display appropriate behaviour at all times.
+This code of behaviour is there to make sure everyone who takes part in WEC activities knows what is expected of them and feels safe, respected and valued.
+WEC leaders must make sure that everyone taking part in our activities has seen, understood and agreed to follow the code of behaviour, and that they understand what will happen if there is inappropriate behaviour.
+We expect people who take part in WEC activities to display appropriate behaviour at all times.

 This code of behaviour aims to: